Ahaif/Exchange_Market/README.md

 -> git clone App repo
 -> install project dependencies [npm start]
 -> Run ganache and set port to 8545
--> import first account of ganache to youe metamsk wallet (funds sourcing) -> deploy smart contracts to Ganache network [truffle migrate --reset] --> seed exhchange with orders for data visualization [truffle exec scripts/seed_exchange.js] --> Run Project [npm start]
+-> import first account of ganache to your metamask wallet (funds sourcing) -> deploy smart contracts to Ganache network [truffle migrate --reset] --> seed exhchange with orders for data visualization [truffle exec scripts/seed_exchange.js] --> Run Project [npm start]

 Once browser loaded connect metamask to your browser and everything should be fine

+if you use Heroku link make sure you run Ganache in Port 8545 and deploy the contracts to Ganache using [truffle migrate --reset]